ABC: Achieving Better Control of Multimodal Embeddings using VLMs: ABC

-\textbf{Instruction design.} To create our instruction fine-tuning dataset we use Visual Genome~\cite{visualgenome}, a dataset comprised of images with captioned bounding boxes.
-When choosing which bounding boxes to use for each image, we filter by the size of the bounding box (width $*$ height).
+To create our instruction fine-tuning dataset we use Visual Genome~\citep{visualgenome}, a dataset comprised of images with captioned bounding boxes.
+When choosing which bounding boxes to use for each image, we filter by the size of the bounding box (width $\times$ height).
 We exclude the $5$ largest bounding boxes, as we find they often do not represent specific objects or aspects of the scene.
 For each image, we randomly choose $4$ bounding boxes and their respective captions.
-We then prompt GPT-4o~\cite{gpt4o} to create instructions corresponding to each bounding box caption.
+We then prompt GPT-4o~\citep{gpt4o} to create instructions corresponding to each bounding box caption.
 We sample multiple captions from each image so that they can be used as negatives for each other during instruction fine-tuning.
 This ensures that each image query has multiple realistic captions in its batch.
 Therefore, \emph{utilizing the instruction is required to choose the correct text candidate unambiguously.} We provide the prompt and generation settings used to create our instruction fine-tuning dataset in \Cref{apx:prompt}.

-\textbf{Stage 2: Instruction Fine-tuning.} Following the standard VLM instruction format, we insert the instruction tokens after the image tokens in our prompt template:

 We instruction fine-tune using exclusively in-batch negatives.
 However, we group all queries that contain the same image into the same batch.
 This ensures that queries always have multiple relevant text candidates.
-We do not back-propagate through text candidate embeddings, only the queries containing an image and instruction.
-All text candidates are embedded using the frozen model from stage 1.
-This ensures that the embeddings of our image-text queries share the same features as the pretrained model.
-We can easily alternate between embedding with or without instructions by disabling the instruction fine-tuned LoRA adapter.